Artists

 All of Martha’s work is purposefully obscure.
 Her sculptures and installations are just out of the grasp of language and, thus, bring us back to our rudimentary way of collecting information, namely, through the senses and the body.

 The work touches on the raw, the visceral, the nerves, murmuring up through the body to make a time and place for contemplation and reflection about our basic, biological humanness.
-Find more of her work at Walker Fine Arts.
+Find more of her work at Walker Fine Arts and on her site.

 Amie Knox